 Clean Empty Fuel/Water Containers

-In the event of a large scale disaster people near urban areas may find themselves a long scepter_can_fig2way from home in a gridlocked street system and all those engines running out of gas as they sit idle.
+In the event of a large scale disaster people near urban areas may find themselves a long way from home in a gridlocked street system and all those engines running out of gas as they sit idle.
 Gas cans or any container that is visible from the road that may be suitable to carry gasoline will get snatched up very quickly making them very difficult to find.
 If you have prepped gasoline for yourself the benefit of being able to transport fuel will become painfully obvious if you find yourself in a situation where you forgot to stockpile a few.
 This will also be true for any container that could be used to carry water.
 The ability to transport water and keep it in a sealed container to protect it from spilling or contamination could mean the difference between life and death.
 Even if you have a large water storage prepared, be sure to have several transportable water cans that can be securely sealed.

 Jerry cans are pretty affordable right now and come in both metal and plastic.
 They can be stacked, are rugged and provide a convenient solution to an otherwise difficult problem to solve if you didn’t prepare some other method to carry your water and fuel.
 Containers like these will become very valuable so having a few extra on hand wouldn’t be a bad idea .
 Just remember that if you are going to use a can of this type for water, be sure that the can is clean and has never been used for anything else.